 - Go to https://www.dropbox.com/developers/apps/create and log in your Dropbox account;

 - On the first step choose Dropbox API;

 - Enter app's title that will become a folder in your Dropbox account;

 - Click "Create app" button;

-- Go back to UseResponse backup management page in administration area and select Dropbox as an option.
+- Go back to the UseResponse backup management page in the administration area and select Dropbox as an option.
 Then you need to enter token generated on step 6, specify the folder you want backups to be stored, then hit Submit.

 To connect remote servers where backups will be stored: